jmonlong/targetSeqView/README.md

 For now I "fixed" the following errors:

-- `task 1 failed - "'unlist' is not an exported object from 'namespace:Biostrings'"`
+1. `task 1 failed - "'unlist' is not an exported object from 'namespace:Biostrings'"`
-- `task 1 failed - "'unlist' is not an exported object from 'namespace:GenomicRanges'"`
+1.`task 1 failed - "'unlist' is not an exported object from 'namespace:GenomicRanges'"`
+1. Bug 3: `task 3 failed - "invalid subscript type 'list'"`

 # Installation
 install directly from github